michaelhelvey/michaelhelvey.dev/src/pages/posts/having_fun_with_programming.md

 Once, when I was in highschool, I was convinced that I wanted to become a writer, a great writer of fiction.
 Art, you know, none of this low-brow pulp fiction full of excitement and action.
-I wanted to plump the depths of the human soul with my fiction, like Dostoevsky, or Faulkner, or perhaps Steinbeck.
+I wanted to plumb the depths of the human soul with my fiction, like Dostoevsky, or Faulkner, or perhaps Steinbeck.
 I was so concerned with producing Art (the capital "A" here is important), that I struggled to write much very quickly.
 Writing was like squeezing blood from a stone for me: I was so concerned with producing art that I produced very little at all, and slowly.
 Looking back, it seems